 Hurricane Ridge, located in Olympic National Park, is 100% a bucket list experience while visiting the Olympic Peninsula.
 I suggest checking out the webcam before you drive the 17 miles to the top of Hurricane Ridge from the base of the park entrance.

-On a clear day, you can see across the Juan de Fuca into Canada, and it is gorgeous.
-If it’s a blue sky, crystal clear day at sea level it may not be the case at the ridge, and vice versa.
+On a clear day, you can see across the Juan de Fuca into Canada, which is gorgeous.
+If it’s a blue sky, crystal clear day at sea level, it may not be the case at the ridge, and vice versa.

-As you drive into Olympic National Park and up the mountain road, you will start to get a slight glimpse of what is to come once you park at the top.
-Get ready to enjoy a view of a lifetime once you arrive!
+As you drive into Olympic National Park and up the mountain road, you will get a slight glimpse of what will come once you park at the top.
+Get ready to enjoy the view of a lifetime once you arrive!

-There are several hikes to choose from around Hurricane Ridge from just a simple walk on a paved trail to more strenuous day hikes.
-The visitors center, which is where you will park, has a small café and viewing area.
-So even if you are not a hiker, this stop is for everyone to take in the beauty of Olympic National Park.
+There are several hikes around Hurricane Ridge, from just a simple walk on a paved trail to more strenuous day hikes.
+The visitors center, where you will park, has a small café and viewing area.
+So, even if you are not a hiker, this stop is for everyone to take in the beauty of Olympic National Park.

-For some things to know before your visit to Hurricane Ridge in Olympic National Park read our full post with all the details.
+For some things to know before you visit Hurricane Ridge in Olympic National Park, read our full post with all the details.

 Spend Time on the Rocky Shores of Salt Creek Recreation Area

-One of the many hidden gems of the Olympic Peninsula is Salt Creek Recreation Area.
+Salt Creek Recreation Area is one of the many hidden gems of the Olympic Peninsula.
 The Pacific Northwest has some of the most beautiful coastal shorelines I have ever witnessed and Salt Creek Recreation Area is no exception.

-Open year-round with free day-use this 196-acre Park includes forests, rocky bluffs, tide pools, sandy beaches, and amazing campsites.
-Salt Creek also has a playground, picnic pavilion, restroom, and shower facilities.
+Open year-round with free day use, this 196-acre Park includes forests, rocky bluffs, tide pools, sandy beaches, and excellent campsites.
+Salt Creek has a playground, picnic pavilion, restroom, and shower facilities.

-Visitors can play in the water, lounge on the sand, hike through the woods, explore the tide pools, comb the beach for unearthed treasures, or search the sky, land, and sea for a wide variety of wildlife, both big and small.
+Visitors can play in the water, lounge on the sand, hike through the woods, explore the tide pools, comb the beach for unearthed treasures, or search the sky, land, and sea for a wide variety of big and small wildlife.
 Check out all the things you can do here.